lexinch/15418finalproject/README.md

 ## The Challenge
-Explain why your project is challenging, particularly in terms of parallelization.
-Detail the workload characteristics and any system constraints.
-Luby's Algorithm: A core part of Luby's algorithm is for each node to check its neighbors' states (whether they have also chosen to be in the MIS).
+- Luby's Algorithm: A core part of Luby's algorithm is for each node to check its neighbors' states (whether they have also chosen to be in the MIS).
 This step requires efficient synchronization mechanisms to prevent race conditions and ensure that each node has the most up-to-date information about its neighbors.

-Blelloch's Algorithm: The graph coloring step requires careful consideration to avoid conflicts and ensure that no two adjacent vertices are assigned the same color in parallel.
+- Blelloch's Algorithm: The graph coloring step requires careful consideration to avoid conflicts and ensure that no two adjacent vertices are assigned the same number in parallel.
 The choice of graph representation (e.g., adjacency lists, adjacency matrices, compressed sparse row format) can significantly impact the performance of the algorithm.
 The representation must be conducive to parallel access and modifications.

-Workload characteristics:
+- Workload characteristics:

-Dynamic changes in workload: As the algorithm progresses, the workload associated with each node can change.
+    - Dynamic changes in workload: As the algorithm progresses, the workload associated with each node can change.
 For example, once a node is included in the MIS, it affects the status of its neighbors, dynamically altering the computation required for those parts of the graph.
-In graph algorithms, the workload is often unevenly distributed across the processors due to the nature of the graph.
+    - In graph algorithms, the workload is often unevenly distributed across the processors due to the nature of the graph.
 Processors handling denser parts of the graph might become hotspots, while others remain idle.

 ## Resources